muldjord/skyscraper/import/README.md

 Genre      : Genres, Comma-separated
 Date       : The game release date (example '1985-06-01')
 ```
-Make sure any line matches exactly with the line in the recipe including white-space characters such as spaces and tabs!
-Otherwise Skyscraper won't recognize it.

 #### List of known tags
 From the examples above you'll notice the '###SOMETHING###' tags.
 This is what Skyscraper regocnizes your data from.
 The full list of tags is: